<<< Start >>>

 <<< End >>>

-Working for a sustainable future
+Moving toward a sustainable future

 Sustainability is becoming integral to the way that our clients do business.
 I believe there will be lots of career opportunities in this space in the coming years, especially as the world aims to reach the United Nations Sustainable Development Goals by 2030.

-To grow your career in this space, I would encourage people to try to identify ways in which you can incorporate sustainability into your existing project work.
+To grow a career in this space, I would encourage people to try to identify ways in which you can incorporate sustainability into your existing project work.
 And if you pursue a career at Accenture, get involved with Accenture Development Partnerships and our Sustainability practice.

 Innovate every day and do work that’s truly impacting the world.
 Find your fit with Accenture.